-It is advisable for attorneys to monitor their costs; lowering costs will not have the result expected.
+Attorneys should monitor their costs; lowering costs will not have the result expected.
 But there is always competition.
 And someone else remains ready to outdo your efforts.
 But in most cases reducing advertising expenses damages legitimacy with current clients.

 They could believe they may have overpaid for services for a less prestigious attorney.
 And that will attract potential customers that are not the caliber of claims that you would be comfortable representing.
 These are known as deal customers who are shopping for the least expensive attorney.

-But it is better to focus on quality and to provide clients with the right image they want in representation.
+But it is better to focus on quality and provide clients with the right image they want in representation.
 This image is what gets reflected in their acknowledgment that expert legal advocates earn what they charge.
 A lot of this is about optics.
-If your attorney drives a beat-up old Volvo, or a High-end Mercedes, who makes more money?
+If your attorney drives a beat-up old Volvo or a High-end Mercedes, who makes more money?

 What would a decision-maker at an insurance company think when making an offer which just parked next to the attorney at the JAMS or JDAMS mediation to settle the quadriplegia case?
 What would your neighbor feel if they saw your lawyer getting out of or into one of those cars?

-I mean to take it to an extreme if your lawyer wore a nice suit, or tattered jeans, which one are you more likely to hire?
+I mean to take it to an extreme, if your lawyer wore a nice suit, or tattered jeans, which one are you more likely to hire?
 Common sense dictates that you have the appearance of being a winner and wreak of success.

 Advertising Choice Makers.